Learning Volterra Memory Kernels for Non-Markovian Qubit Dynamics: Conclusions

 \section{Conclusions}

 We proposed a direct, data driven route to non Markovian dynamics by learning the Volterra kernel in the Nakajima Zwanzig representation.
-The guiding principle was to keep the hypothesis class minimal: each scalar component of the kernel is modeled by a fixed-order Padé rational function in the lag variable, and the search is regularized only by an $H^1$ penalty.
-In this scalar setting the learning problem is straightforward.
-Fits are stable, trajectories are accurate, and the optimization landscape behaves predictably.
-The difficulty only appears once these well behaved scalar components are assembled into a matrix-valued kernel.
-At that point the familiar non identifiability issues arise, and the behavior can no longer be attributed to the Padé model itself but rather to the structure induced by the operator-valued coupling.
+The guiding principle was to keep the hypothesis class minimal: each scalar component of the kernel is modeled by a fixed-order Padé rational function in the lag variable, and the search is regularized by an $H^1$ penalty.
+In the scalar setting the learning problem is straightforward and we find that fits are stable, trajectories are accurate, and the optimization landscape behaves predictably.
+Difficulties appear once we are in the matrix-valued kernel case, and require the introduction of two more ingredients, namely, transfer tensor seeding and a factored pole form of the Padé ansatz.
+Furthermore, non identifiability issues arise, and the behavior can no longer be attributed to the Padé model itself but rather to the structure induced by the operator-valued coupling.
+This point was elucidated in Section~\ref{sec:ident}.

-Within this simple framework, the nonlocal Crank Nicolson discretization already recovers accurate state trajectories across three increasingly challenging test beds: pure dephasing, a generalized spin boson model with decoherence and population decay, and fully cross correlated, noncommuting channels.
+Within this simple framework, a simple nonlocal Crank Nicolson discretization recovers accurate state trajectories across four increasingly challenging test beds: pure dephasing, a damped Jaynes--Cummings model with an analytic coherence kernel, a transverse Born model with decoherence and population decay, and a non-rotating-wave quantum Rabi model which lacks a closed-form memory kernel.
 On the analysis side, we established regularity for $B \in H^1$ and existence of minimizers for the regularized problem, which gives a basic well posedness foundation for learning operator-valued kernels.